abelardopardo/ontask_b/README.md

     failed a set of questions in an exam.
 Or different suggestions for those that are minimally, partially, or completely engaged with the course activities (although you need data about this!).
-    Theses rules are then applied to every learner to obtain the personalised text (or resource).
+    These rules are then applied to every learner to obtain the personalised text (or resource).
 This is particularly useful when you have a large student cohort and want to provide some level of personalisation at a reasonable effort.